DevOpsBootcamp/website/source/bootcamp_content/dns.rst

 Introduction to DNS
 ===================

-What it is an how it makes the internet *go*.
+What it is and how it makes the internet *go*.

 What is DNS?
 ------------